hirzi/Workshop/README.md

 ## Why go low-coverage?

 **Experimental design** All scientific lines of inquiry start with a question.
-From this question, we (the researcher) tries to come up with an experimental design to best address said question.
+From this question, we (the researcher) try to come up with an experimental design to best address said question.
 If money and time were no object, we may e.g. plan for an experiment with 10 treatments, 10 replicates per treatment, and 1000 samples per replicate.
 However, in the real world, the experimental design is not determined purely by how best to address the biological question at hand, but also by *cost, time and technical feasibility*.

 Typically, we are faced with the following trade-off; of having either **1)** more samples at the expense of data per sample or **2)** less samples but with more data per sample.